 You might want to avoid drinking coffee before you go.
 Caffeine might increase feelings of stress.
 Try this instead.
 You will love how refreshed and awake you will feel! -> www.rhoot.net/energizing-herbal-tea-recipe

 In another study, the effects of forest bathing on the endocrine system were measured.
 The study consisted of 267 males and measured the amount of cortisol found in the saliva of participants both before and after forest bathing.
 In doing so, a direct correlation between spending time in the forest and decreased indicators of mental and physiological stress was discovered.

 You can read more about it over at this study: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5580555/

 The Positive Effects of Nature on Health Can’t be Denied

-Studies have shown that even videos that contain nature footage have a positive effect on health.
-Nature videos and photos trigger similar physiological responses to forest bathing, such as lowered blood pressure and heart rate.
-This shows that the need for time spent outside, around plants and immersed in nature is deeply ingrained.
+Studies have shown that even videos that contain nature footage can have a positive effect on mood.
+This shows that the need for time spent outside, around plants and immersed in nature could be very deeply ingrained.

-Humans have a biological need for connection to nature that has been ignored in modern times for far too long.
-This is why it is so important to increase green spaces in urban environments and to make plant interact more accessible to those who rely on public transportation and don’t have the means to get to the nearest forest or patch of woods.
+This is why it might be important to increase green spaces in urban environments and to make plants more accessible to those who rely on public transportation and don’t have the means to get to the nearest forest or patch of woods.

-As these studies about the benefits of spending time in green spaces continue to gain traction, modern-day healthcare practitioners will have a difficult time ignoring the benefits that forest bathing and other nature-based therapies have to offer.
-For this reason, it is projected that in the future, we will continue to see a rise in complementary and alternative medicines that are rooted in nature.
+As these studies about the potential benefits of spending time in green spaces continue to gain traction, modern-day healthcare practitioners will likely have a difficult time ignoring the benefits that forest bathing and other nature-based therapies have to offer.